-Our Teaching Assistants have allocated timr across school to provide in-class support for identified pupils.
+Our Teaching Assistants have allocated time across school to provide additional support for identified pupils.

 There are additional funding streams from the LA to provide support for pupils with increased SEND needs.
 This provision is mainly provided through the provision of EHCP's or in the case of younger children, Early Years Funding.